yxuansu/Paper_List_of_LLMs_as_Agent_and_Tool_Use/README.md

   <details open>
   <summary><b>[Remarks]</b>: (click to close)</summary>
     This work investigates LLMs tool use for multimodal scenarios.
-The experimental setups are similar to Visual ChatGPT.
+The definitions of multimodal tools are similar to Visual ChatGPT.
 The evaluation benchmark is synthetically generated with ChatGPT.
   </details>